 10 Safety Tips For Traveling Solo

 This is especially dedicated to all of you single people out there, whom I highly encourage to get out there and travel if you’re not doing so already.
-(I may even do a follow-up post about my 10 favorite and least favorite things about traveling alone — would there be an interest in that?)
-But this post also definitely also goes out to anyone who’s going to be traveling alone for an entire trip, or even part of a trip like I’m doing this time around in Europe.
+But really, these tips go for anyone spending any part of a trip venturing out solo.

 When I sat down to think about it, I realized that I actually have quite a bit of experience traveling completely solo.
 I have done plenty of the typical solo business trips around the States, but I have actually been traveling internationally on my own since the age of 16.
 And it has been great!
 But as a single, young, and (notably when visiting many other countries) blonde girl traveling on my own, I’ve also learned a handful of tips over the years about how to travel smart and safe.
 Because while most people and places around the world are totally trustworthy, (close your ears, Mom) I have definitely found myself in numerous situations over the years that felt less-than-safe.
 And I have learned the importance of knowing good strategies beforehand to make it out of those situations (hopefully) safely if needed.